 DDM: What can we find in your vintage shop?
 For example, do you specialise in a particular era or type of garment, accessory, etc?

 Veracious Vintage Co.: With Veracious Vintage Co.
-I specialize in 1930’s to early 1960’s pieces with a particular affinity for design as well as utilitarian pieces from each decade.
-For example, you might find a 1930’s feedsack house dress or a sweeping floor length gown worthy of the silver screen.
-A 1940’s dress in mint condition and a war era dress with “Mend and Make Do” modifications.
+I specialize in the 1930s to early 1960s pieces with a particular affinity for design as well as utilitarian pieces from each decade.
+For example, you might find a 1930’s feedsack house dress or a sweeping floor-length gown worthy of the silver screen.
+A 1940s dress in mint condition and a war-era dress with “Mend and Make Do” modifications.
 Or a 1950’s classic housewife cotton shirtwaist next to a truly inspired fit and flare frock from the height of Dior’s New Look design.

 DDM: Is there a process you go through when selecting garments for your shop?
-Perhaps you have a list or a criteria, that you use when deciding which garments will be perfect for your shop and your clients?
+Perhaps you have a list of criteria, that you use when deciding which garments will be perfect for your shop and your clients.

 DDM: What is your favourite period in time and why?